fredericd/coce/README.md

 # Coce

-A cover image cache exposing its content as a REST web service.
+A cover image URLs cache exposing its content as a REST web service.

 In various softwares (ILS for example), Book (or other kind of resources) cover image is displayed in front of the resource.
 Those images are fetched